 White House political director Brian Jack

-Jack reportedly tested positive for the coronavirus over the weekend.
-The diagnosis came after Jack attended Trump’s Election Night event.
+Jack reportedly tested positive for the coronavirus in early November after attending Trump’s Election Night party.

-The president’s chief of staff reportedly tested positive for COVID-19 on Wednesday, a diagnosis he and the White House kept a secret until it was disclosed by Bloomberg late Friday.
+The president’s chief of staff reportedly tested positive for COVID-19 on November 4, a diagnosis he and the White House kept a secret until it was disclosed by Bloomberg days later.
 Despite spending Election Night in the White House residence with Trump’s family and senior staffers and in the East Room, where both the watch party and Trump’s 2:30 a.m. address took place, the chief of staff opted to inform only a small number of advisers of his diagnosis after Election Day, and they were told to keep quiet.

 In the absence of a public statement about Meadows’s test, Intelligencer’s Olivia Nuzzi reported that other administration staffers who had direct contact with Meadows found out about their possible exposure when the media reported it.